helminthiases/helminthiases.github.io/flow/flow.md

-which additionally depends on the outputs of <a href="https://www.github.com/helminthiases/infections">infections</a>, runs the programs of <a href="https://www.github.com/helminthiases/spatial">spatial</a>; <a href="https://www.github.com/helminthiases/spatial">spatial</a> will search for the outputs at <a href="https://www.github.com/helminthiases/infections/warehouse">infections/warehouse</a>.
-In terms of modelling
+which additionally depends on the outputs of <a href="https://www.github.com/helminthiases/infections">infections</a>, runs the programs of <a href="https://www.github.com/helminthiases/spatial">spatial</a>; <a href="https://www.github.com/helminthiases/spatial">spatial</a> will search for the outputs at <a href="https://www.github.com/helminthiases/infections/warehouse">infections/warehouse</a>. &nbsp; In terms of modelling

 ````shell
   cd ../modelling
   source(file = 'R/main.R')
 ````

-runs all the modelling related programs.
-It depends on the outputs of <a href="https://www.github.com/helminthiases/spatial">spatial</a>, which reside within <a href="https://www.github.com/helminthiases/spatial/warehouse">spatial/warehouse</a>.
+runs all the modelling related programs. &nbsp; It depends on the outputs of <a href="https://www.github.com/helminthiases/spatial">spatial</a>, which reside within <a href="https://www.github.com/helminthiases/spatial/warehouse">spatial/warehouse</a>.

 <br>